AdityaSaiKonduri/OS_Project/README.md

 ### Problem Overview
 In this project we aimed to implement 4 new system calls and addd them to the xv6-riscv operating system.
 #### 1. **cps**
-   Displays all the processes currently running.
+   Displays all the processes currently running, their process IDs and current states.

 #### 2. **signal**
    Implemented default handler for a user generated inteerupt (`SIG_INT`).<br/>